 When shopping for entertainment solutions for patients, providers want to be sure the devices are safe, reliable, and are technically intuitive so they meet the high standards expected in healthcare.
 Since technology is constantly evolving, it can be challenging to know how displays differ technically from looking at them on the outside.

 1. Is this device certified with technical and healthcare safety standards?

-Start off looking for the UL Listing mark.
+Start off by looking for the UL Listing mark.
 UL is a company that inspects and certifies products to meet the safety requirements of UL and of the governing country the product will be sold in.
-UL certifies thousands of different types of products, be sure to look for the specific Healthcare standard though.
-UL 60065 Annex Q is the specific standard covering Television and Video products in a Healthcare environment.
+UL certifies thousands of different types of products, be sure to look for the specific healthcare standard though.
+UL 60065 Annex Q is the specific standard covering television and video products in a healthcare environment.

 2. How will the patient interact with the device?